to1dev/awesome-arc20/README.md

 # Awesome ARC20

-A curated list of tools and resources for Atomicals and ARC20.
+A curated list of tools and resources for Atomicals protocol and ARC20.

 ***The Atomicals Protocol is the simplest, most powerful way to create digital objects on Bitcoin.***